workflowhub-eu/about/Workflow-RO-Crate.md

 ## Concepts

-This section uses terminology from the [RO Crate 1.0 specification](https://w3id.org/ro/crate/1.0).
+This section uses terminology from the [RO Crate 1.1 specification](https://w3id.org/ro/crate/1.1).

 ### Main Workflow

-The _Crate_ MUST contain a data entity of type `["File", "SoftwareSourceCode", "Workflow"]` as the _Main Workflow_.
+The _Crate_ MUST contain a data entity of type `["File", "SoftwareSourceCode", "ComputationalWorkflow"]` as the _Main Workflow_.

 The _Crate_ MUST refer to the _Main Workflow_ via `mainEntity`.